kedacore/http-add-on/docs/install.md

 helm install keda kedacore/keda --namespace ${NAMESPACE} --create-namespace
 ```

->This document will rely on variables such as `${NAMESPACE}` to indicate a value you should customize and provide to the relevant command.
+>This document will rely on environment variables such as `${NAMESPACE}` to indicate a value you should customize and provide to the relevant command.
 In the above `helm install` command, `${NAMESPACE}` should be the namespace you'd like to install KEDA into.
 KEDA must be installed in every namespace that you'd like to host KEDA-HTTP powered apps.

 ## Installing HTTP Components